uc-cdis/gen3.org/content/_index.md

   r2:
     name: Researchers
     fig: /figs/roles/icon-research.svg
-    detail: Use our smart dashboard to explore and find data you from multiple sources to meet the needs of your research.
+    detail: Use our smart dashboard to explore and find data from multiple sources to meet the needs of your research.
     button:
       caption: Gen3 User Guide
       target: _self